opentracing/opentracing.io/_docs/pages/api/cross-process-tracing.md

 span_context = ...
 outbound_request = ...

-# We'll use the (builtin) TEXT_MAP carrier format.
-We start by
+# We'll use the (builtin) HTTP_HEADERS carrier format.
+We
-# using an empty map as the carrier prior to the call to
+# start by using an empty map as the carrier prior to the
-# `tracer.inject`.
+# call to `tracer.inject`.
 carrier = {}
-tracer.inject(span_context, opentracing.Format.TEXT_MAP, carrier)
+tracer.inject(span_context, opentracing.Format.HTTP_HEADERS, carrier)

 # `carrier` now contains (opaque) key:value pairs which we pass
 # along over whatever wire protocol we already use.